eduvpn/documentation/README.md

 - Uses multiple OpenVPN processes for load sharing purposes;
 - Scales from a Raspberry Pi to many core systems with 10GBit networking;
 - Full IPv6 support, using IPv6 inside the tunnel and connecting over IPv6;
-- Support both NAT and publically routable IP addresses;
+- Support both NAT and publicly routable IP addresses;
 - CA for managing client certificates;
 - Support for [WireGuard](WIREGUARD.md);
 - [Secure](SECURITY.md) server and client configuration out of the box;